 Host a Friendsgiving.
 And that’s just what we did.

-A few months the established date, my bestie invited a few other couples to the event and started a Facebook group, where we all posted recipe ideas.
+A few months before the established date, my bestie invited a few other couples to the event and started a Facebook group, where we all posted recipe ideas.
 A couple of weeks before the big day, we settled on a theme: Italian, but with a Fall/Thanksgiving twist.
 I immediately posted to the group, “Joe and I can make pumpkin ravioli!”
 A few blue thumbs up later, and we got to planning.

 And then we started packing our suitcase.
 And we remembered the 50-lb weight limit.
 And we looked at our 10-lb pasta maker and said, “Oh shit.”
 I didn’t even think about trying to get the thing past TSA in my carry-on: “Ma’am, why are you bringing this miniature torture device onto the plane?”